Azzam-Radman/Avertra-Assignment/README.md

 # Avertra-Assignment
-This repo contains my solution to Avertra's forecasting Assignment.
+This repo contains my solution to Avertra's Forecasting Assignment.
 The solution is based on three notebooks:
 - The first [notebook](https://github.com/Azzam-Radman/Avertra-Assignment/blob/main/Notebooks/01%20-%20Exploration%20and%20Preprocessing.ipynb) contains some EDA and processing.
 - The second [notebook](https://www.kaggle.com/azzamradman/02-model-training) is pretty large and exceeds the allowed file size in GitHub, so I uploaded it to Kaggle.
 The notebook contains the model development and performanec evaluation stages.